THIS IS YOUR GRANDMOTHER’S KITCHEN

 Mexican Tamales: $65 per student

-Tamales are an ancient Mexican creation.
+Tamales are part of ancient Mexican cuisine.
 Students will prepare both bean and chicken filled tamales and also the red sauce that goes so well with them.
 We will make enough for each student to take home samples of hand-crafted tamales to share with family and friends.
 The recipes for the fillings, red chili sauce, and the masa dough mixture will help the student recreate this wonderful menu at home.

 The Aztecs, the Spanish and Us: Hand Made Chocolate Craft:$65 per student